Best brunch in Manchester

-This Northern Quarter institution may have moved round the corner from its original Stevenson Square spot, yet Koffee Pot remains the area’s destination of choice for hangover banishing breakfasts.
+This Northern Quarter institution may have moved around the corner from its original Stevenson Square spot but it sure remains the area’s destination of choice for hangover banishing breakfasts.
 This is no ordinary greasy spoon – the interior features vibrant street art (credit is due to Manchester-based artist Hammo) and spacious red booths, while the full English includes spam, potato cake and black pudding – at no extra charge.
-The shakshouka and smoked haddock rarebit are reliably good, while tea, filter coffee and hot Vimto are joined by craft beers and Bloody Mary’s behind the bar.
+The shakshouka and smoked haddock rarebit are reliably good, while tea, filter coffee and hot Vimto are joined by craft beers and Bloody Marys behind the bar.

-This trendy bar and nightclub hidden among Whitworth Street’s antiquated railway arches works is a wonderful place to eat or drink, day or night.
+This trendy bar and nightclub hidden among Whitworth Street’s antiquated railway arches is a wonderful place to eat or drink, day or night.
 Breakfast is a treat and the full English breakfast is very popular indeed - and not just with those returning to the scene of last night’s antics.
 Feeling really hungry?
-Opt for the 'royal' version - it's massive and even better with a Bloody Mary or Espresso Martini on the side.
+Opt for the royal version of the classic: it's massive and even better with a Bloody Mary or espresso martini on the side.

-Rosylee sits next to the rambunctious Hula Tiki Lounge, so can be easily overlooked when searching for some grub.
-Which is a shame as the full English is exceptional, as are the ham and eggs.
-Both are probably best washed down with one of the four breakfast cocktails – very tasty indeed.
+Rosylee sits next to the rambunctious Hula Tiki Lounge so can be easily overlooked when searching for some grub.
+That would be a shame, though, as the full English is exceptional and so is the ham and eggs dish.
+Both are best washed down with one of the four breakfast cocktails – very tasty indeed.

-This elegant restaurant is the sister of celebrity haunt, San Carlo, and serves Italian ‘tapas’ behind the House of Fraser department store.
+This elegant restaurant is the sister of celebrity haunt San Carlo and serves Italian tapas behind the House of Fraser department store.
 Step through the doors and look on as hoards of attentive waiters serve the city’s best-dressed punters from morning until late at night.
 Many come for gnocchi or a glass of prosecco – but the breakfasts are a local secret.
-From pastries and bacon sandwiches to the Great Cicchetti breakfast with hash browns and Bury Black Pudding, there’s something for every appetite.
+From pastries and bacon sandwiches to the Great Cicchetti breakfast with hash browns and Bury Black Pudding, there’s something for every appetite here.

 Tucked away in West Didsbury, you’ll find plenty of choice at this café with a mildly hippyish vibe.
 Ingredients are locally sourced and veggies will be in their element.
 The Veg Out breakfast is appropriately massive (halloumi veggie pudding, spinach, all the trimmings).
 Other options include duck eggs Benedict, haddock Florentine, veggie breakfast burritos and eggs en cocotte.